 In response to the Superior Court decision, the Washington State Attorney General (here) stated “[w]e respectfully disagree with this ruling, and we will appeal” to the Washington State Supreme Court.

 This means the Superior Court’s decision will be re-argued for a final decision by the Washington State Supreme Court, at later date yet to be determined.
 The fate of this new “excise tax” therefore remains uncertain.

 Between new state and federal tax legislation, there’s a lot to keep up with.
 Follow our Tax News & Views blog to stay informed.

-There are numerous exemptions (meaning gain from the sale of certain capital assets is not subject to this new tax), including gains from the sale of:
+There are numerous exemptions (meaning gain from the sale of certain capital assets is not subject to this new tax) in the excise tax, including gains from the sale of: